itscterrytin/networker_docker/README.md

 --name networker-test-dr \
 -h backupserver.example.com \
 -v /root/bootstrapdisk1:/bootstrapdevice \
+-v /root/docker-networker-rt/postdr:/postdr \
 -v /root/workspace:/recovery_area \
 -p 9000-9001:9000-9001 \
 -p 7937-7946:7937-7946 \
 docker-networker:latest \
 4251920743,bootstrapdisk1
 ```
+If unable to find bootstrap, starting container is same as fresh installation.

 ### Recover a file on the host where the container is running